GeoscienceAustralia/ga_sar_workflow/insar/docs/AddNewSensors.md

 ### Luigi stack setup

 1. Locate `insar/workflow/luigi/stack_setup.py`
 2. Update the `DataDownload` class to add a handler for the new sensor.
-This may be as simple as a `pass` statement to avoid any further processing.
+This may be as simple as a `pass` statement to skip further processing.
-3. **TODO:** document conditions under which custom handlers are needed here.
+3. (Likely optional step) if some form of custom setup is required, it can be placed in this handler.
+This handler is not ideal and may be changed in the future.

 ### Multilook configuration